 Whole rolled oats are a personal favorite of mine – as they serve as a quick and easy breakfast meal, but can also be used as a healthy filler to stews, soups and casseroles.

-Dry beans are a solid frugal choice, but keeping a couple of cheap canned beans in your pantry can save the day if you don’t have any in the freezer or forgot to soak your dry beans overnight.
+Dry beans are a solid frugal choice.
+Keeping a couple of cheap canned beans in your pantry can save the day if you don’t have any in the freezer or forgot to soak your dry beans overnight.

 Canned diced tomatoes are another pantry item that can help to make a meal in a hurry.